Kometa-Team/Kometa/docs/defaults/award/sundance.md

 # Sundance Film Festival Awards Collections

-The `sundance` Default Metadata File is used to  create collections based on the Sundance Film Festival Awards.
+The `sundance` Default Collection File is used to  create collections based on the Sundance Film Festival Awards.

 ![](../images/sundance.png)